 - a.
 There are ten (10) core positions that must be maintained.

-Flexibility is permitted for one (1) CPST Specialist and the Medical positions to add more nursing or increasing team salaries to increase retention. - b.
+Flexibility is permitted for one (1) CPST Specialist and the Medical Assistant without prior approval, e.g. not filling these two (2) positions to add more nursing or increasing team salaries to increase retention. - b.
 Specific variance request for positions or required qualifications must be submitted to the Department.